Old man plays games JermioneGranger’s profile

 For the last 15 years or so, I’ve maintained what I call “The List”.
 If I bought a game (whether real money, Steam wallet, gift certificates, etc), if I got a bundle specifically for a game, or if I asked for a game for a gift, and I haven’t beaten that game yet, it goes on The List.
 Freebies and bundled games that I didn’t specifically get a bundle for do not go on the list, but I do play lots of those also.

 Some games that I own on Steam I’ve beaten on other platforms or storefronts (Xbox 360 primarily).
 Many of those have been included in bundles over the years, so if I liked a game and might play it again at some point, I happily added it to my Steam library.
 I don’t consider those part of The List though, since I have already beaten those games, just on another platform.

-As of today (December 22, 2020), with the recent completion of South Park: The Fractured But Whole (Steam) and Hey!
-Pikmin (3DS), The List is empty for the first time in many years!
+As of today (May 17, 2021), the list is currently empty!
 There are a lot of other games in my Steam library that I want to play and do play, but The List was ones I’d spent my heard-earned money on and hadn’t beaten yet.

 I was a bit worried when I first started that this game wouldn't be good for me since I was playing solo.
 I was worried that some things wouldn't be possible without a second player, and that it just wouldn't be as fun.
 However the game scales the requirement on each level based on whether you have one or two players, so everything is easily doable as a solo player.
 By five levels in or so, I was hooked, and definitely enjoyed 100%ing the main game.